 Getting Started

-Applying for a Juno account is easy and can be done in as little as five minutes.
+Applying for a Juno account is easy and can be done in as little as three minutes.
 Just head to the Juno website, click “Apply Now,” and you’ll be good to go.

 All you need is some personal information, like a mobile phone number, Social Security Number, home address, and an ID.